Bioasis Technologies (CVE:BTI) Hits New 1-Year Low at $0.01

-Bioasis Technologies Inc. (CVE:BTI – Get Free Report)’s share price hit a new 52-week low during trading on Tuesday .
-The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 35000 shares trading hands.
+Bioasis Technologies Inc. (CVE:BTI – Get Free Report) shares hit a new 52-week low during trading on Monday .
+The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 3100 shares traded.
 The stock had previously closed at C$0.01.

 About Bioasis Technologies